koendv/arm_can_tool/README.md

 Programming time includes erase and write phases.
 Speed values as reported by arm-none-eabi-gdb.

-This is not a debugger saying firmware has been written while merely caching requests, or a debugger not writing blocks to flash because contents are unchanged.
-These are speeds of real, physical flash writes.

-These are two different debuggers, running on the same hardware, the same operating system, connecting to the same target, with the same GPIO optimizations.
-As such, this data allows a comparison between Black Magic Debug and OpenOCD/free-dap.

-### UF2 Bootloader

-Comparison between SWD programming internal flash and UF2 programming external QSPI flash is not straightforward, as paths differ.
-This said, the UF2 bootloader programs the "arm can tool" firmware into the AT32F405’s QSPI flash at over 60 kbyte/s, indicating strong performance of CherryUSB, the UF2 implementation and QSPI subsystem.

 ### Future

 The software can be further optimized: